-The GM acts out the spoken lines of the NPCs, and the players, acting as their own characters, engage in dialog.
-Some players find it enjoyable to change their voice or demeanor when playing their characters (some even employ props).
-The following is an example of some dialog between the GM acting as an NPC and some players acting as their own characters.
+The GM acts out the spoken lines of the NPCs, and the players, acting as their own characters, engage in dialogue.
+Some players find it enjoyable to change their voice or demeanor when portraying their characters (some even employ props).